stardot/inf_format/inf_format_full.md

 I got bored of going back and forth in my mind without being able to come up with a decision.

+## Exhaustive search

+Should this be a MUST?
+But I was thinking, I'd quite like to leave open (pending discussion) the option of having an empty name (`""`) in the .INF file, meaning the PC name is authoritative.
+But maybe that'd be silly and we should leave that option for another day.

 ## Load/exec/length for directories

 Feels like consumers SHOULD ignore these - or would there be something useful in them??